What Is Keyword Research?

 Why is Keyword Research Important?

-Keyword research is crucial for several reasons:
+Keyword research is also crucial for the following reasons:

 Understanding Your Audience